Lost in translation: Exposing hidden compiler optimization opportunities: Related Work

-Furthermore, while iterative compilation and MLB approaches aim to assist the software developers in improving their application resource usage by auto-tuning the compilers settings, they offer limited value to the compiler engineer on how to improve the compiler's common optimizer.
+While iterative compilation and MLB approaches can assist software developers in improving an application's resource usage by auto-tuning the compiler settings, they offer limited value to the compiler engineer on how to improve the compiler's common optimizer.
 This is because they typically offer limited information in regards to the potential causes of their achieved gains over a standard optimization level.
-Furthermore, MLB approaches only provide suggestions of good optimization sequences, that might or might not work well on applications that are unseen by the machine-learning training phase.
+Moreover, MLB approaches only provide predictions of good optimization sequences based on an application's features.
+These might or might not work well for applications unseen by the machine-learning training phase.
 Compiler engineers need more concrete evidence to guide their efforts of tuning the compiler's common optimizer.

-Our enhanced nightly regression system, introduced in \Cref{subsec:exposeOpts}, offers a different approach which can assist the compiler engineer to ``debug'' the compiler optimization sequences in terms of their effectiveness in a systematic way.
+Our enhanced nightly testing system, introduced in \Cref{sec:exposeOpts}, offers a different approach which can assist the compiler engineer to ``debug'' the compiler optimization sequences in terms of their effectiveness in a systematic way.
 This is due to: a) the ability of our technique to attribute the optimization effects observed to specific transformation passes exercised in an optimization sequence, and b) the technique offering concrete data to drive the tuning of the common optimizers, instead of MLB predictions.

+Although a number of the existing approaches are able to provide some insights to the compiler engineer in regards to the effectiveness of optimization configurations, they were not designed to support this as part of the daily development cycle of compilers.
+For example, in \cite{Dubach:2009}, the authors devise a MLB approach which can account for micro-architecture features and performance monitoring counters, and thus, the technique is portable across micro-architectures.
+Although, the technique was able to quantify the effectiveness of optimization flags through a posthoc analysis, porting the approach to a new version of the compiler would require retraining their expensive machine learning model, seven million training points plus cross-validation.